 Community science and Christmastime go hand in hand thanks to Audubon’s Christmas Bird Count, but conservationists use eBird data year-round to improve the life of birds—Alaska’s included.

 Tools like eBird help birds by aiding in important studies and informative resources like an Audubon-generated Migration Passage Analysis.
-Audubon also works to shift citizen science to something more like community science, thanks to annual counting events.
+Audubon also supports participants during community science events like its annual bird counts.
 Those include Climate Watch, the Great Backyard Bird Count, and the world-famous Christmas Bird Count—something Alaskans have participated in since before its statehood.

 Information entered during these events—or any time—not only promotes community gatherings but also helps researchers examine widespread trends in bird populations and migration.